arcus-azure/arcus.observability/docs/preview/features/writing-different-telemetry-types.md

 }
 ```

-Failures during the interaction with the tracked dependency can be controlled by the passed-allong `boolean`:
+Failures during the interaction with the tracked dependency can be controlled by passing `isSuccessful`:

 ```csharp
 string dependencyName = "SendGrid";